What Is A Buyer’s Agency Agreement And Should You Sign One?

 What Is A Buyer’s Agency Agreement?

 A buyer’s agency agreement is a written contract that creates a working relationship between you, as a potential home buyer, and the buyer’s agent you’d like to work with.
 Sellers sign a similar contract, known as a listing agreement, with their listing agent.
-These agreements are also known as buyer-broker agreements.
+Buyer’s agency agreements are also known as buyer-broker agreements.

-Don’t let the term “contract” scare you off.
-Written agreements provide clarity to the relationship between two parties.
+Written agreements can clarify the relationship between the two parties.
 A prospective home buyer agrees to work with an agent for a period of time, sometimes exclusively, culminating in the payment of a commission by the buyer or seller, as negotiated between the parties.
-In return, the real estate agent agrees to work solely in the best interests of the client.
+In return, the real estate agent’s job is to work solely in your best interests as the client.

 What Does A Home Buyer Agree To?

-It’s important to understand that real estate agents are paid only when a sale goes through to closing.
-That means that all the time spent researching, pulling listings and visiting homes goes uncompensated if you decide, for example, to visit a For Sale by Owner open house on a whim without them and end up making an accepted offer.
-For this reason, it’s important that you understand how and when your agent will receive commissions and commit to respecting that process.
+It’s important to understand that real estate agents are only paid when a sale goes through to closing.
+This means that all the time spent researching, pulling listings and visiting homes goes uncompensated if you decide, for example, to visit a for sale by owner (FSBO) open house on a whim without them and end up making an offer that’s accepted.
+For this reason, it’s important that you understand how and when your agent will receive a commission and commit to respecting that process.

 What Does The Buyer’s Agent Agree To?

-The agent, who could also be a broker, a REALTOR® or any one of a number of titles used to describe those licensed by the state in which you’re looking to sell real estate, is agreeing to solely represent you and your interests, without regard for their financial interests.
-The agent is an extension of you.
-They’re agreeing to disclose all relevant information, to negotiate vigorously on your behalf and – in ways both large and small – to prevent you from making costly mistakes when you purchase a home.
+Your agent can also be referred to as a broker, a REALTOR® or any of the several titles used to describe a licensed professional who handles real estate transactions.
+Regardless of their title, your agent is agreeing to solely represent you and your interests, without regard for their financial interests.
+The agent is agreeing to disclose all relevant information, negotiate vigorously on your behalf and – in ways both large and small – prevent you from making costly mistakes when you purchase a home.

 The Difference Between Agents And Brokers

 While these terms are often used interchangeably, they’re not the same.
-The person with whom you’re visiting homes and poring over listings is your agent.
-Your agent probably works for a broker, and that broker may employ both listing and buyer’s agents.
-Brokers have met advanced education and licensing requirements, which in turn authorizes them to employ and manage agents.
+The person you’re visiting homes and poring over listings with is your agent.
+Your agent probably works for a broker, and the broker may employ both listing and buyer’s agents.
+Brokers have met advanced education and licensing requirements that authorize them to employ and manage agents.
 Your agent may also be a broker who chooses to continue working with buyers.

 Exclusivity refers to whether you’ll be able to work with other buyer’s agents.
-In an exclusive arrangement, you agree to work only with this buyer’s agent.
-If you work exclusively with Agent Michael, they know you’re serious about the relationship and promise top-notch service.
+With an exclusive buyer agency agreement, you pledge to work with only one buyer’s agent – the one offering you the buyer agency agreement.

 If you don’t want to work with one agent exclusively, you can ask for a nonexclusive arrangement.
-You could sign nonexclusive arrangements with every buyer’s agent in town.
-That means that if you look at a house with Agent Dwight, and buy that house, Dwight gets paid, but if you look at another house with Agent Jim, Jim earns the commission.
-Of course, if you’re trying to buy in a seller’s market, neither Dwight nor Jim is likely going to call you first when they spot a new listing.
-They’re going to call their exclusives first, as they'll then be certain to earn the commission.
+You can sign nonexclusive arrangements with every buyer’s agent in town if you wish.
+This means that if you buy a house you looked at with a particular agent, that agent gets paid.
+But if you look at another house with a different agent, this agent earns the commission.
+Of course, if you’re trying to buy in a seller’s market, neither agent is likely to call a client with a nonexclusive agreement first when they spot a new listing.
+Agents will likely call clients with an exclusive buyer’s agent agreement first because they’re more likely to earn a commission.

-Problems arise when buyers sign an exclusive deal with Michael but then end up buying a house through Agent Pam.
-These situations arise when buyers decide often on the spur of the moment, to check out some new construction in the area, and end up signing a contract through the seller’s agent.
+You may run into a problem if you sign an exclusive agency agreement with one agent but buy a house through another agent.
+For example, this scenario could occur if you decide to check out some new construction in the area and end up signing a contract through the seller’s agent.
 In a case like this, it’s best to contact your agent first so they can negotiate the offer on your behalf.
-If you don’t, you might be on the hook for Michael’s commission while the seller’s agent gets the full commission paid by the seller.
+Otherwise, you might be on the hook for your agent’s commission.

-Dual agency raises a host of conflict-of-interest issues which must be disclosed to both parties, who must then sign off on the arrangement.
+Dual agency raises a host of conflict-of-interest issues that you must disclose to both parties, who must then sign off on the arrangement.
 In some states, dual agency is illegal.

-Here’s a type of situation where ethical problems arise.
-Suppose the seller is selling in a soft market and is highly motivated to sell, let’s say because of an impending divorce.
-A good buyer’s agent would get that information for you and use it to justify a lowball offer.
+Here’s a situation where ethical problems may arise.
+Suppose a seller is selling in a soft market and is highly motivated to sell because of an impending divorce.
+A good buyer’s agent would get that information for you and use it to justify a lower offer.
 The listing agent will know this information but won’t be allowed to share it with the buyer.
-If these roles were being performed by the same person, you, as the buyer, run the risk of overpaying for the property.
+If both roles are being performed by the same agent, you, as the buyer, may run a slight risk of overpaying for the property.

 Ideally, you’d have a choice among different brokerages.
 But many smaller markets simply can’t support multiple real estate brokerages.
 But sometimes, there are advantages to dual agency scenarios.
-For example, dual agents sometimes save sellers money as they may be more willing to take a cut in their commission because they won’t have to split it with another brokerage.
+For example, dual agents sometimes save sellers money because they may be more willing to take a cut in their commission since they won’t have to split it with another brokerage.

 The agreement will state whether, and for how long, any exclusive term exists.
-Remember: in real estate is negotiable, including the term of a buyer’s agency agreement.
+But everything in real estate is negotiable, including the term of a buyer’s agency agreement.

-If the buyer’s agent insists on an exclusive working relationship, you’re free to walk away from the deal altogether.
-You’re probably better off learning about their high-pressure tactics earlier rather than later.
+If the buyer’s agent insists on an exclusive working relationship, you’re free to walk away from the deal.
 Or you could counteroffer a shorter (or trial) period of exclusivity.

-Depending on market conditions where you live, you may not be asked for an exclusive, if buyers are in short supply.
+Depending on market conditions where you live, the buyer’s agent may not ask you for an exclusive – especially if buyers are in short supply.
 Or you may believe that signing on the dotted line is your best bet to get an early line on listings in highly competitive seller’s markets.
-Just know that if you do sign an exclusive deal, and then work with another agent, you could be sued for commissions by your jilted agent.
+Just know that if you sign an exclusive deal and then work with another agent, your original agent could sue you for commissions.

 Buyer-broker compensation is handled through commission.
 The average commission paid to the real estate agents involved in the sale of a home is 5% – 6%, depending on market forces.
 The seller pays this sum at closing (unless a special agreement is made to cover commissions differently).
-The listing brokerage immediately splits that with the buyer’s brokerage and each brokerage pays its agents.
+The listing brokerage immediately splits that with the buyer’s brokerage, and each brokerage pays its agents.

 The typical buyer’s agency agreement will be a preprinted form.
-It usually features blanks that call for information that defines the type of relationship (exclusive or not), the type of property you’re looking for (single-family home vs. condo, for example) and the geographic area you’re looking for homes in with this agent.
+It usually features blanks that call for information that defines the type of relationship (exclusive or not), the type of property you’re looking for (single-family home or condo, for example) and the geographic area where you’re looking for homes with the agent.

-This means that you may sign exclusive agreements with different agents who work in different areas, if you’ve narrowed your search to neighboring towns, for example.
-Or if you decide you just aren’t ready to take on the full maintenance responsibility of homeownership, you can make an offer on a condo instead of the single-family home you’d originally discussed with your agent.
+This means that you may sign exclusive agreements with different agents who work in different areas if you’ve narrowed your search to neighboring towns, for example.
+Or if you decide you just aren’t ready to take on the maintenance and responsibility of homeownership, you can make an offer on a condo instead of the single-family home you originally discussed with your agent.

-Most buyer-broker agreements spell out how to break your agreement.
-Remember that no one’s trying to trap you into doing business with anyone you aren’t satisfied with.
-The break can come from either side, because brokers are also free to walk away from buyers who are difficult to contact or work with.
-Usually, it requires notice in writing.
+Most buyer’s agency agreements spell out how to break your agreement.
+Most of the time, no one’s trying to trap you into doing business with them if you aren’t satisfied.
+A termination clause goes both ways, so be aware that brokers are also free to walk away from buyers who are difficult to reach or work with.
+Breaking the agreement usually requires written notice.
 You should never take it on a handshake that the deal is over.

 How To Terminate A Buyer’s Agreement

-As we all know, we enter exclusive relationships with the best of intentions, but sometimes things just don’t work out.
+As we all know, we enter exclusive relationships with the best intentions, but sometimes agreements just don’t work out.
 Up next, find out how you can proceed when this happens.

 Wait It Out

-If you aren’t satisfied with the service you’re receiving or you just feel like you need a fresh approach, your easiest and best bet might be to simply run out the exclusivity clause and start new with someone else.
-Of course, this is only good advice if you’re not in a huge rush to move.
+If you aren’t satisfied with the service you’re receiving or just feel like you need a fresh approach, your easiest and best bet might be to simply run out the exclusivity clause and start new with someone else.
+This may be a good approach if you’re in no rush to move.

 Get It In Writing

-If you need to buy a house pronto, you may have to terminate the contract in writing.
-That usually means writing a letter notifying the agent that you’re no longer interested in working with them and asking them to sign off on the termination.
-If your agent doesn’t respond, you’re free to write to the brokerage employing the agent and ask them to release you from the contract.
+If you do want to buy a house relatively soon, you may have to terminate the contract in writing.
+This usually means writing a letter notifying the agent that you’re no longer interested in working with them and asking them to sign off on the termination.
+If your agent doesn’t respond, you’re free to write to the brokerage employing the agent to ask them to release you from the contract.

-Signing any contract means you’re committing to some course of action, and a buyer’s agreement is no different.
-The key is to completely understand its terms and to negotiate those that are important to you.
-Walk away from anything you find uncomfortable, but know that your willingness to enter into a contract signals your seriousness of purpose.
-In the meantime, learn more about the home buying process in our Learning Center.
+Signing any contract means committing to a course of action – and a buyer’s agency agreement is no different.
+The key is to understand the agreement’s terms and negotiate what’s important to you.
+Walk away from anything you find uncomfortable but know that your willingness to enter into a contract signals to agents that you’re a serious buyer.